didip/bayes_on_redis/README.markdown

 ## Getting started

     # Create instance of BayesOnRedis and pass your Redis information.
+    # Of course, use real sentences for much better accuracy.
+    # Unless if you want to train spam related things.
     bor = BayesOnRedis.new(:redis_host => '127.0.0.1', :redis_port => 6379, :redis_db => 5)

     # Teach it